waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Navigation & Exploration
 *   The North map connection from Route 3 leads to the *lowest tier* of 'Route 4 (Before Mt.
 Moon)', forming a loop for upper Route 4/western Mt.
 Moon access.
 *   When on Route 4 (Before Mt.
 Moon) upper tiers, navigate eastward by descending ledges.
-*   **Path Planning in Notepad:** Actively use the notepad to *plan out* complex navigation paths *before* execution, especially for multi-step movements in unfamiliar terrain.
+*   **Path Planning:** Actively use the notepad to *plan out* complex navigation paths *before* execution, especially for multi-step movements in unfamiliar terrain.
 Break down long paths into smaller, verifiable segments.
-This must be consistently applied (ref: critique on Route 3 navigation turns 8879-8884).
+This must be consistently applied.
+Meticulously review annotated screen and map memory.
 *   **Item Acquisition:** Key items like fossils, if pick-ups, will be visible item sprites on the map and listed in the `Map Sprites` section *after the trigger event*.
-*   **`navigation_goal_coordinates` Warnings:** Pay close attention to system warnings about `navigation_goal_coordinates` being non-navigable.
+*   **`navigation_goal_coordinates` Warnings & Tile Navigability:** Pay close attention to system warnings about `navigation_goal_coordinates` being non-navigable.
 Understand the distinction between NPC sprite `reachable: yes` status and underlying map tile `navigable: false` status.
-An NPC on a non-navigable tile cannot be pathfinding target for movement, even if the sprite itself is marked reachable (interaction might still be possible if adjacent and facing).
+An NPC on a non-navigable tile cannot be a pathfinding target for movement.
+Always use the *current* 'Reachable Unseen Tiles' list from Game State for exploration planning.
+Ensure `navigation_goal_coordinates` are always confirmed `navigable: true` in map XML or part of this list.
+*   **NPC Interaction Protocol:** If an NPC is highly mobile and does not engage after a few attempts (max 3-4), assume non-battling or already defeated to prevent wasted turns.
+Update notepad accordingly.
+*   **Notepad Management:** Consolidate updates and perform them during dedicated planning phases or before new exploration segments to maintain gameplay momentum.

 ## Battle Strategy
 *   Improve precision in battle menu navigation.